OfficeDev/office-js-docs-pr/docs/includes/file-tutorial-excel-custom-functions.md

 > [!div class="nextstepaction"]
 > [Create custom functions in Excel](../excel/custom-functions-overview.md)

-## Legal Information
+## Legal information

 Data provided free by [IEX](https://iextrading.com/developer/).
-View [IEX's Term of Use](https://iextrading.com/api-exhibit-a/).
-Microsoft's use of this API in this hands-on-lab is for educational purposes only.
+View [IEX's Terms of Use](https://iextrading.com/api-exhibit-a/).
+Microsoft's use of the IEX API in this tutorial is for educational purposes only.